A prime number is a natural number greater than 1 which has no positive divisors other than 1 and itself

 20,21,,2iwhere 0is

-The base case occurs when we cannot take the square root of some an12i(modn) i.e. when n12i is no longer divisible by 2 which is exactly the number q, for this base case we’re sure of something, if aq±1(modn) then it means that it’s the square root of a2q1(modn) (obviously 2qn1 because n1 is even and must be divisible by at least 2)
+The base case occurs when we cannot take the square root of some an12i(modn), i.e., when n12i is no longer divisible by 2, which is exactly the number q.
+For this base case, we’re sure of something: if aqar±1(modn) then it means that it’s the square root of a2q1(modn) (obviously, 2qn1 because n1 is even and must be divisible by at least 2).

-If aq±1(modn) we have to analyze a2q(modn) and there’re three possible outcomes:
+If aqot±1(modn), we have to analyze a2q(modn) and there are three possible outcomes:

-• a2q1(modn) which by Euler’s primality test implies that it’s the square root of some a2iq (where 0<i<s1), which will eventually become an11(modn) by successive squaring, therefore we can say that n is a probable prime
+• a2q1(modn), which by Euler’s Primality Test implies that it’s the square root of some a2iq (where 0<i<s1), and which will eventually become an11(modn) by successive squaring; therefore, we can say that n is a probable prime

 // C++11